campus-concert/campus-concert.github.io/index.md

 ![](images/browseprofiles.png)

 ### View Profile
-By clicking on a profile card, users can expand the details of other users' profiles to send messages or view their ongoing Concerts.<br>
+By clicking on a profile card, users can expand the details of other users' profiles to view their concerts.<br>
 ![](images/viewprofile.png)

 ### Create Concert